JetBrains/qodana-action/CONTRIBUTING.md

 ```

 And [our GitHub Actions job `Release`](https://github.com/JetBrains/qodana-action/actions/workflows/release.yml) will do the rest.
+There's **no need to cherry-pick** any commits to any branch in the repository as it shall be done automatically (e.g., v2025.2.2 release would trigger v2025.2 branch update).

 Note that Gradle, GitHub action, CircleCI orb and Azure extension are always released together.
 The release will be published to: